 platED is dedicated to maintaining and building an inclusive environment for the residential community through discussions surrounding issues of diversity, identity and social justice within their residence halls and spaces!
-Up to 8 participants have the opportunity to engage in these conversations with one the D7 topics or a current over a meal in one of our residential spaces on campus with a faculty or staff member.
+Up to 8 participants have the opportunity to engage in conversations about these D7 topics or other diversity issues over a meal in one of our residential spaces on campus with a faculty or staff member.

 How to host a platED dinner: